David-Nogueira/Cyclistic_Bike_Share-Power_BI_Project-Google_Data_Analytics/README.md

 </a>

 <ul align="justify">
-  <li>The analysis of Cyclistic's data revealed clear patterns in user behavior: members use bikes consistently throughout the week, while casual riders concentrate their usage on weekends and warmer months.
+  <li>The analysis of Cyclistic's data revealed clear patterns in user behaviour: members use bikes consistently throughout the week, while casual riders concentrate their usage on weekends and warmer months.
 The preference for electric bikes and the differences in trip duration between the two groups highlight the need for targeted strategies.</li>
   <li>To maximize the conversion of casual riders into members, we recommend seasonal promotional campaigns, weekend-specific incentives, and improvements to the experience of classic bikes.
 These initiatives can drive membership growth and optimize company revenue.</li>
 </ul>